Skip to content

 return self._get_by_id(id)

-__init__(data=None, *, globals=None, schema=None, coerce=True, strict=True, allow_missing=False)
+__init__(data=None, *, imports=None, schema=None, coerce=True, strict=True, allow_missing=False)

 Initialize Config container.